 Step 2: Now Print setting will open, then under the Setting section, select ‘Print Entire workbook’

 Step 3: Now click on the number of copies needed by the user

 Step 4: To print the workbook, click on the print button.

 Summary: As the user has given instruction in print command, it will print that no of pages with an entire workbook.

 How to Print selected area workbook with the page orientation in MS Excel

-Step 1: Go to Excel Sheet which a user wants to print and select the area need to be printed.
+Step 1: Go to Excel Sheet, which a user wants to print and select the area that needs to be printed.

-Step 2: Open File menu bar and click on the print tab.
+Step 2: Open the File menu bar and click on the Print tab.